AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_ios.md

 ### Retrieve the member list of a thread

-All chat group members can call `getChatThreadMemberListFromServerWithId` to retrieve a paginated member list of a thread from the server.
+All chat group members can call `getChatThreadMemberListFromServerWithId` to retrieve a paginated member list of a thread from the server, as shown in the following code sample:

 ```ObjectiveC
 // threadId: The thread ID.